USDA Plant Hardiness Zone Map. Mapping by PRISM Climate Group, Oregon State University

 In Hardiness Zones 7: This is considered a transitional zone.
 More than likely, softneck garlic will do better here compared to hardneck.
 Experiment and plant both softneck and hardneck, and label each.
 If you are able to expose hardneck seed garlic to a long period of cold temperatures prior to planting (vernalization) hardneck garlic may do okay.
 Place the seed garlic in a chest freezer or cold refrigerator (temperature set at 32 degrees Fahrenheit) for eight (8) weeks prior to planting.

-Two most common mistakes garlic growers make are to plant the wrong type of garlic for their climate and to plant garlic at the wrong time.
+Two most common mistakes garlic growers make are planting the wrong type of garlic for their climate and planting garlic at the wrong time.
 For many of us, the first time we shopped for seed garlic, we were overwhelmed by the large number of types there are to choose from.
 Unless you already grow garlic, you likely just know it from the cloves found in grocery stores.

 Other common mistakes that have a negative impact on final bulb size include; 1.
 Allowing weeds to rob precious nutrients from the garlic plants; 2.
 Not providing garlic with enough nitrogen.
 Nitrogen is critical for plant growth and photosynthesis; 3.
 Waiting too long to harvest.
 Harvest when the bottom two or three leaves start to droop down and turn brown.
 Each leaf on the garlic plant corresponds to a thin, critical wrapper that protects the bulb.
 The more leaves that die off, the less protective covering the garlic bulb will have.